 - Final Fantasy IV is the most obvious choice, as the game takes place in a fairly standard fantasy world until you reach the Tower of Zot, a technologically advanced fortress run by Golbez, an evil wizard who is getting his tech, orders, and lineage from the moon, where the final boss and another major story character, both of whom are space wizards, are waiting.

 - Final Fantasy VIII: There's a sealed Sorceress who used to rule the world with iron-fist and magic.
-She's sealed on the Moon.
+She's sealed in orbit of the Moon.
 Standard fantasy fare— but then, a space station is built to keep her sealed, crewed by actual astronauts.
 A significant chunk of the game is spent around what is basically a magical Baikonur Cosmodrome.

 - Jenova of Final Fantasy VII is some form of space alien, but her primary modus operandi is infiltrating the magical biosphere of Gaia.